SOIL MANAGEMENT AND REMEDIATION

 - Biological treatment of highly-organic impacted soils

 All GFL soil remediation facilities are licensed and regulated by provincial environmental ministries.
-They operate to the highest standards of safety and quality, and collectively manage 2 million tonnes of soil per year.
+They operate to the highest standards of safety and quality, and collectively manage over 3.5 million tonnes of soil per year.

 GFL’s Project Area Tracking Hub (PATH) provides users an end-to-end soil management tracking software solution:

 - Created to assist project leaders and receiving sites effectively manage their soils projects in compliance with Ontario Regulation 406/19 – On Site and Excess Soil Management

 - Offers real-time monitoring of approval status, loads received, number of loads outstanding, and placement

 - Able to match source site excess soil projects to available receiving site(s), project administration for excess soil management and on-site excess soil management